 In late 2002, five core families started meeting.
 The discussion centered around founding a church with a Reformed perspective and an emphasis on preaching the Word.

 The decision was made to extend a call to Rev. Carl A Heuss Sr. to be our pastor, and he agreed.
 Making the move from Dallas to Denver, Rev. Heuss brought his wisdom and guidance to the first stages of our foundation.
 He suggested we adopt as our foundational verse 1 Peter 1:22: “Now that you have purified yourselves by obeying the truth so that you have sincere love for your brothers, love one another deeply, from the heart.”
 This was meaningful since too many church fail by “falling off the bridge between ‘love and law’.”

 On May 11, 2003, Coram Deo Reformation Church held its inaugural worship service at a small church building in Littleton.
-Since that first service, we have been at four different locations in the Denver area in the last fourteen years.
+Since that first service, we have been at four different locations in the Denver area.
 Our present location is in Littleton, in the same building where we held our inaugural service!